Basal Cell Carcinoma

 - A family history of skin cancer

-- Treatment that suppresses the immune system, such as that prescribed for people who have had an organ transplant
+- Treatment that suppresses the immune system , such as having an organ transplant

-- A sore that may crust, bleed, or ooze for three weeks without healing
+- A sore that may crust, bleed, or ooze for 3 weeks without healing

 - A shiny bump that can be pearl-like in appearance or, less often, dark in color, much like a mole